naholyr/github-todos/README.md

 ### Dependencies

-* Update notification is based on `update-notifier` [you can disable it](https://github.com/yeoman/update-notifier#user-settings) using CLI argument, file configuration, or environment variable
+* Update notification is based on `update-notifier` module.
+[You can disable it](https://github.com/yeoman/update-notifier#user-settings) using CLI argument, file configuration, or environment variable.
+* Debug output is triggered thanks to `debug` module.
+You can enable it by setting environment variable `DEBUG=github-todos`.

 ### How I think it should work under the hood